 Gibbon Wildlife Sanctuary

-Earlier it was a reserve forest known as Holongapar forest.
-It was renamed as Gibbon while declaring it as a sanctuary due to ideal habitat for Hoolok Gibbon.
-It houses 7 species of Apes in India.
-Surrounded by tea gardens and long stretches of grasslands this wildlife sanctuary in Assam is reputed throughout the country for its rich biodiversity.
+Earlier known as the Holongapar Reserve Forest, the area was renamed Gibbon Wildlife Sanctuary due to its ideal habitat for the Hoolock Gibbon.
+It houses all 7 species of apes found in India.
+Surrounded by tea gardens and lush grasslands, this sanctuary in Assam is renowned across the country for its rich biodiversity.